MUSC1982 Music Ensemble 2

 - Students are able to (1) perform confidently and convincingly in a chosen/approved music ensemble; (2) under ensemble direction, effectively control elements of ensemble performance (accuracy, articulation and phrasing, tone quality, dynamics, expression); (3) competently perform selected and extended repertoire in a public setting; (4) engage in analytical procedures in relation to music ensemble performance; and (5) present an analysis in written and/or oral format focused on concepts of communication and expressiveness in music ensemble performance.

-- Typically this unit is assessed in the following ways: (1) public performance; (2) rehearsal attendance and participation; and (3) a written/verbal presentation analysing music ensemble performance.
+- Indicative assessments in this unit are as follows: (1) public performance; (2) rehearsal attendance and participation; and (3) a written/verbal presentation analysing music ensemble performance.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.